Remna0w0/SlytaDX/README.md

 # SlytaDX

-> **DISCLAIMER:** SlytaDX is a personal project for both advancing my knowledge of C# and assisting with my content communities. **I have no attention of ever creating a release for this project.** You are free to do what you will with the code, but your use is your own.
-I will not be assisting anyone with getting SlytaDX working for them.
-It is built with my own personal circumstances in mind.
-This repo serves only to document my progress and allow parity between my PCs, as well as showcase my work to those who are interested.
-Thank you!

 SlytaDX is a custom, cross-platform bridge bot designed to sync Twitch and Discord activities.
 It handles real-time stream notifications, arena management, and server role assignments.

 ## Features